 Paragraph 3.9 of the ED highlights that financial statements are not prepared from the perspective of any particular group of investors, lenders or other creditors, instead they are prepared from the perspective of the entity as a whole.
-We question the usefulness of this statement without any further explanation as to what this wording should or should not imply.
+We question the usefulness of this statement without any further explanation of its implications.
+We doubt that the IASB has a clear vision as to what this wording should or should not imply.
 We also do not see this statement as an indicator for an 'entity theory' that would be contrary to a proprietary perspective of financial statements.
 Therefore, we recommend removing the statement or provide an explanation of the conceptual implications.